yzhu02/proxy_server/README.md

-# Node.js exercise -- Proxy Server
+# Node.js training prework -- Proxy Server

 ## Description
 * The proxy server transfers the request to the specified destination server and transfer the response to the client.